EReL-MIR/EReL-MIR.github.io/index.md

 - **Author Notification:** **06-August**
 - **Camera-Ready:** **20-August**

-Workshop **submissions, peer review, and acceptance decisions** are handled **only through OpenReview** (mandatory).
-For accepted workshops, organizers set up an OpenReview venue under the ACM MM 2026 parent venue; a support document with guidelines will be shared with workshop organizers.
-The ACM MM 2026 organizers will provide workshop details to ACM for publication.

 ## <a name='Call for Papers' style="color: inherit; text-decoration: none;text-align: center;"> Call for Papers </a>
 We invite researchers to submit their latest work on efficient multimodal representation learning for multimodal information retrieval (MIR).
 Topics include, but are not limited to: